Wimuz/drum-trainer/README.md

-# Project Title

-Drum trainer
+# Drum trainer

 ## Summary

-The drum trainer provides **advice to the aspiring (beginner or intermediate) drummer** based on analysis of a recording.
+The drum trainer provides **technical advice to the aspiring drummer** based on analysis of a recording.
 Using midi or audio as input the tool analyses the **accuracy, synchronicity and dynamics** of the recording and provides recommendations.